Why Are There No New Major Religions?

 Even new faiths originating in countries with tolerant and non-repressive governments have a difficult time gaining significant traction.
 Palmer wrote a book on Raëlism, a religious movement founded in France in the mid 1970s by Claude Vorilhon, a former French race car driver whose faith held that humans were “scientifically” created by aliens millennia ago.
 The religion states that the aliens have decided to leave human beings to their own devices, but that once “embassies” are built to welcome back the aliens, the aliens will help advance human technology and even contribute to human immortality.
 Raëlism has gone international, with active membership in North America, Europe, and Japan, but it’s only a minor faith, with followers numbered in the thousands rather than the millions.

 Scientology, another faith that believes aliens had a deep influence on the human condition (they deposited their humanity-haunting souls here after a hydrogen-bomb powered volcanic explosion 75 million years ago) has claimed to have around 10 million members worldwide.
 But Scientology has struggled recently, as former high-level members of the faith described the immense sums of money required to advance within the Church hierarchy, as well as threatening actions the Church takes against dissenters.
-The faith’s founder, science fiction writer Ron L. Hubbard, aggressively recruited Hollywood celebrities to promote the faith in a successful bid to generate publicity.
+The faith’s founder, science fiction writer L. Ron Hubbard, aggressively recruited Hollywood celebrities to promote the faith in a successful bid to generate publicity.
 But despite all the glitz and glam, many celebrities once linked to Scientology have disavowed it.
 All signs point to a declining membership, and today the faith is independently estimated to have as few as 50,000 members worldwide.

 Not all new faiths fall flat on their faces, however.
 Santa Muerte—Our Lady of Holy Death—is the rare example of a new religious movement that appears to be steadily gaining followers in the Americas.
 The Lady, represented as a female skeleton, is believed to have power over life and death.
 She’s become popular among people living in parts of Latin America and North America ravaged by drug violence, who can pray to her for things that it would be inappropriate to request of Jesus—such as revenge, or that a drug shipment arrives safely.
 Andrew Chestnut, an author who has written a book about the vibrant new faith, suggests that as many as 10 million people may worship Santa Muerte, though as with most new religious movements numbers are difficult to verify, and other scholars I spoke with said that figure may be inflated.
 “It’s a very informal religious movement, it’s not institutionalized,” said Stefano Bigliardi, an assistant professor at Akhawayn University in Morocco, who spent years researching Santa Muerte in Mexico.
 Still, the faith has only been above-ground since 2001, suggesting a rapid gain in influence.